HenryLoenwind/enderio-wiki/Stellar-Axe.md

 # Stellar Axe
 ![](renders/stellar_alloy_axe.png)

-The Stellar Axe is an axe added by Ender IO.
+The Stellar Axe is an axe added by Endergy.

 It can be enchanted with any Axe Enchantments (Vanilla or Modded).